 Rideshare companies, such as Uber and Lyft offer convenient ways to get around town, usually at less cost than a taxi service.
 But if you’re involved in an accident involving a rideshare driver, either as a rideshare passenger or as the occupant of another vehicle, the process of seeking compensation for your injuries can be more complicated than you might think.
 It’s important to have an experienced rideshare accident lawyer in your corner to help navigate the legal process.

-What You Should Do if You’re a Passenger in an Uber of Lyft Accident
+What You Should Do If You’re a Passenger in an Uber Or Lyft Accident

 There are steps you should take to protect yourself if the ride you hired just got rudely interrupted.
 The first thing to do is to remain calm.
 Go through the same checklist of immediate actions you would take after any car accident: